 Hi, I’m Ihyun!

-I am a first year Computer Science Ph.D. student at Stanford University, currently rotating with Professor David Mazières.
-My research interests are in cryptography and systems security.
+I’m a first year Computer Science Ph.D. student at Stanford University, co-advised by Professors David Mazières and Emma Dauterman.
+My research interests are in applied cryptography and systems security.

-Previously, I earned my B.S. in Mathematics, B.S. in Computer Science (Honors), and M.S. in Computer Science from Stanford.
-During that time, I was fortunate to be advised by Professors Dan Boneh, David Mazières, and John Mitchell.
+Previously, I completed my B.S. in Math and Computer Science (Honors), and M.S. in Computer Science at Stanford.
+During that time, I had the privilege of being advised by Professors Dan Boneh, David Mazières, and John Mitchell.

 Publications